 Pain medications may help relieve the discomfort caused by shingles.
 Wet compresses, calamine lotion, and colloidal oatmeal baths may help relieve some of the itching.

 People who develop shingles typically have only one episode in their lifetime.
 However, a person can have a second or even a third episode.

 Anyone who has recovered from chickenpox may develop shingles.
 Because health care providers are not required to report shingles to the Department of Health, the number of cases occurring annually in Hawaii is unknown.

-There is no maximum age for getting the zoster vaccine.
+There is no maximum age for getting shingles vaccine.

 If you are not protected against varicella and are exposed to someone with shingles, contact your healthcare provider immediately:

-- Varicella vaccine may prevent or lessen the severity of illness if given with 3 days and possibly up to 5 days after exposure in healthy persons aged 12 months or older.
+- Varicella vaccine may prevent or lessen the severity of illness if given within 3 days and possibly up to 5 days after exposure in healthy persons aged 12 months or older.

 - Persons at increased risk for severe disease and complications are recommended to receive VariZIG (a blood product containing antibodies to the varicella virus) as soon as possible and within 10 days of exposure.